-SAN DIEGO, and LAUSANNE, Switzerland, June 27, 2013 — A slim, telescopic contact lens that switches between normal and magnified vision using liquid crystal eyeglasses could provide a relatively unobtrusive way to enhance the sight of patients with age-related macular degeneration (AMD).
+SAN DIEGO, and LAUSANNE, Switzerland – A slim, telescopic contact lens that switches between normal and magnified vision in combination with liquid crystal eyeglasses could provide a relatively unobtrusive way to enhance the sight of patients with age-related macular degeneration (AMD).

-Visual aids that magnify incoming light help AMD patients see by spreading light around to undamaged parts of the retina, but these optical aids use either bulky spectacle-mounted telescopes that interfere with social interactions, or microtelescopes that require surgery to implant into the patient’s eye.
+Visual aids that magnify incoming light help AMD patients see by spreading light around to undamaged parts of the retina, but these optical aids use either bulky spectacle-mounted telescopes that interfere with social interactions, or microtelescopes that must be surgically implanted directly into the eye.

-“For a visual aid to be accepted it needs to be highly convenient and unobtrusive,” said Eric Tremblay of École Polytechnique Fédérale de Lausanne in Switzerland, who worked with an international team of researchers led by University of California, San Diego professor Joseph Ford to develop the device.
-A contact lens is an “attractive compromise” between the head-mounted telescopes and surgically implanted microtelescopes, Tremblay says.
+“For a visual aid to be accepted, it needs to be highly convenient and unobtrusive,” said Eric Tremblay of École Polytechnique Fédérale de Lausanne in Switzerland, who worked with an international team of researchers led by University of California, San Diego, professor Joseph Ford to develop the device.
+A contact lens is an attractive compromise between head-mounted telescopes and implanted microtelescopes, Tremblay said.

-The lens system developed by Ford’s team uses tightly fitting mirror surfaces to make a telescope that has been integrated into a nearly 1-mm-thick contact lens.
-The lens has a dual modality: the center of the lens provides unmagnified vision, while the ring-shaped telescope located at the periphery of the regular contact lens magnifies the view 2.8 times.
+The system developed by Ford’s team uses tightly fitting mirror surfaces to make a telescope that has been integrated into a nearly 1-mm-thick contact lens with a dual modality: The center provides unmagnified vision, while the ring-shaped telescope at the periphery of the regular contact lens magnifies the view 2.8 times.

 The design was tested both with computer modeling and lens fabrication.
-A life-sized model eye also was created to capture images through the team’s contact lens-eyeglasses system.
+A life-sized model eye was created to capture images through the system.

-In constructing the lens, the researchers relied on a robust material commonly used in early contact lenses called polymethyl methacrylate (PMAA).
-The material’s robustness was needed to place tiny grooves into the lens for aberrant color correction caused by the lens’ shape, which is designed to conform to the human eye.
+To construct the lens, the researchers used a robust material common in early contact lenses called polymethyl methacrylate (PMAA), into which they placed tiny grooves to correct for aberrant color caused by the shape of the lens, which conforms to the human eye.

 Tests showed that the magnified image quality through the lens was clear and provided a much larger field of view than other magnification approaches, but refinements are necessary before the proof-of-concept system could be ready for commercial use.

-The grooves used to correct color were discovered to degrade image quality and contrast, and also made the lens unwearable unless it is surrounded by a smooth, soft “skirt,” something commonly used with rigid contact lenses today.
-The researchers also said that PMAA is not ideal for contact lenses because it is gas-impermeable, limiting wear to short periods of time.
+The grooves degraded image quality and contrast, and made the lens unwearable unless it is surrounded by a smooth, soft “skirt,” something commonly used with rigid contact lenses today.
+PMAA currently is not ideal for contact lenses because it is gas-impermeable, limiting wear to short periods of time.
 The team is pursuing a similar design that will still be switchable but that will use gas-permeable materials and correct for aberrant color without grooves.

 “In the future, it will hopefully be possible to go after the core of the problem with effective treatments or retinal prosthetics,” Tremblay said.
 “The ideal is really for magnifiers to become unnecessary.
 Until we get there, however, contact lenses may provide a way to make AMD a little less debilitating.”